markthomas93/2013-Sep-HR-ML-sprint/README.md

 * Evaluate the testing data using the model you chose above
   * Choose type: Score, Data type: csv: test.csv
   * This will output a file in CSV format.
-## Compare this to the answer.csv file to check the accuracy of your model. - DOESN'T EXIST YET
+## Compare this to the answer.csv file to check the accuracy of your model. - CSV DOESN'T EXIST YET

 ##### Higher Level Concepts: